With a faulty or damaged ignition coil, your car engine can suffer from sudden stalling or hard starting conditions.

 An ignition coil is a transformer which is used to convert and provide the spark plug with enough electricity so that it creates a spark and starts the engine.
 It is a key component of the car’s ignition system and if found faulty, your car will not start.

 The purpose of the car’s ignition system is to produce a high voltage from the car’s battery and transfer this voltage to the spark plugs.
 Using the voltage, the spark plug will ignite the fuel-air mixture and start the engine.

 The ignition coil is basically a high voltage, a low current transformer that extracts voltage from the car’s 12-volt battery and converts it into 25-30,000 volts which are needed by the spark plug to ignite.

-The most common problems of a bad ignition coil are misfires from any of the affected cylinders.
+The most common problems with a bad ignition coil are misfires.
 Misfires can result in further damages to other parts like the catalytic converter or the O2 sensors.
 Misfires are absolutely a thing to fix as soon as possible, to not damage other parts.

-Moderns engines have multiple spark plugs and each spark plug has a dedicated ignition coil.
+Moderns engines have multiple spark plugs on each cylinder and each spark plug has a dedicated ignition coil.
 Each ignition coil is either connected directly or through wires.
 There are some common problems which are faced if the ignition coil is faulty and we will look at some of them here: